Frequently Asked Questions

 MindBeacon may be eligible for plan members and dependents (age 16 and over) within existing mental health/counselling services coverage.
 Your benefits plan may cover the program in whole or in part – subject to your plan provisions (i.e. maximums, copayments and/or deductibles).
 We recommend that you verify your coverage with your insurance provider before paying out-of-pocket.

 Every time you are charged for Guided Therapy, you will receive a printable receipt by email.
 The receipt will include the information you need to submit a claim to your benefits provider, including the therapist's name and registration number.
-If they have provided any service, you’ll also have The clinical psychologist’s name and registration number on your receipt.
+If they have provided any service, you’ll also have the therapist's name and registration number on your receipt.

 Privacy and Data Security